 Preparation for food

-According to Melnikova, as seen in the schematics above, the skin, ovaries, gonads, and liver contain the highest amounts of tetrodotoxin.
+According to Melnikova, as seen in the schematics above, the skin, ovaries, gonads, and liver contain the highest amounts of tetrodotoxin at other species of pufferfish.
 Nevertheless, after preparing soup from the remaining parts, we ate not only the meat, fins, and gills but also both livers, and we did not feel any adverse effects.
-This live test may indicate that the liver of Diodon holocanthus at the Zanzibar eastern coastline is not poisonous after boiling.
+This live test indicates that the liver of Diodon holocanthus at the Zanzibar eastern coastline is not poisonous after boiling.

 The meat was mainly around the vertebrate and head and was white, firm, and nearly jelly-like.
-Its taste was not fishy but neutral.
-Lots of lime juice was used to prepare the soup, which finally smelled and tasted penetrant like fish and vinegar.
-In summary, this was an unusual meal, which is edible but connected to a real danger of getting poisoned, and its taste is maybe an enquired one.
+Its taste was sweet and neutral.
+Much lime juice was used to prepare the soup, which smelled and tasted like fish and vinegar.
+In summary, this was an unusual, delicious meal, but its taste may have been an enquired one.

 Lessons learned from catching and eating Long-spine porcupinefish at Zanzibar: